 And thanks to some of the other technological advancements that we’re about to discuss—chatbots, augmented reality, and more—the variety of internet-enabled devices may never stop multiplying and evolving.

-It is crucial to stay competitive and relevant; businesses need to have a strategy that enables them to present personalized marketing and product content on established, new, and emerging IoT devices and platforms.
+It is crucial to stay competitive and relevant; businesses need to have an omnichannel strategy that enables them to present personalized marketing and product content on established, new, and emerging IoT devices and platforms.
 Lucky for you, we’ll delve into the tools you need to build and implement that kind of strategy just a little later in this article.

 Roboticized Customer Service